 New Abilities Summary

-• This is marked by the ability to handle or create bit theories, ideas, or projects, and to handle many fine details that go along with it
+• This is marked by the ability to handle, imagine, or create big theories, ideas, action, and projects, and to handle many fine details that go along with it

-• Makes a book and fills it in with elaborate detail, such as a Fan that picks up a Box and they go over an obstacle course and find gold and they have detailed drawings of all of this \
+• They might make a book with elaborate detail, such as a Fan that picks up a Box and they go over an obstacle course and find gold.
+They have detailed drawings of all of this.

 • Dying to do something physically demanding that requires a lot of delicate skill, such as Parkour

 • Takes on a big challenge that also requires precision, like you go on a scavenger hunt and they announce, “I can find a grain of sand!”